SumoLogic/sumologic-otel-collector/docs/Installation.md

 ## Container image

-To run the Sumo Logic OT Distro in a container, you only need to run the container using the image available in the [public.ecr.aws/sumologic/sumologic-otel-collector](https://gallery.ecr.aws/sumologic/sumologic-otel-collector) repository.
+To run the Sumo Logic Distribution for OpenTelemetry Collector in a container, you only need to run the container using the image available in the [public.ecr.aws/sumologic/sumologic-otel-collector](https://gallery.ecr.aws/sumologic/sumologic-otel-collector) repository.